mamadcamzis/BuildCI-CD-Pipeline/README.md

-# BuildCI-CD-Pipeline
+# Build CI/CD Pipeline
- Build a CI/CD pipeline to deploy a Flask app i azure
+ Build a CI/CD pipeline to deploy a Flask app in azure